commercelayer/commercelayer-js-sdk/README.md

   sku.update(attributes) // updates the SKU on the server
 ```

-Check our API reference for more information on how to [update a SKU](https://docs.commercelayer.io/api/resources/skus/update_sku).
+Check our API reference for more information on how to [update an SKU](https://docs.commercelayer.io/api/resources/skus/update_sku).

 ## Delete